FrvrRoyals/GTAV-Modding-Updates/README.md

 <!-- RSS-SHVDN-START -->
 <!-- RSS-SHVDN-END -->

-This feed is updated automatically via GitHub Actions on an hourly basis.
+All feeds are updated automatically, or can be triggered manually via.
+GitHub Actions on an hourly basis.